Venkmine/Proxx/docs/FORGE_RESOLVE_SUPPORT_MATRIX.md

 >
 > This support is limited to Resolve-based proxy generation workflows.
 > Do **not** expect full RAW debayering or color science controls.

+> **² OpenEXR Limitations:**
+>
+> - **NOT a camera RAW format** (it's a rendered/VFX image format)
+> - Routed to Resolve because FFmpeg cannot reliably handle high-bit-depth EXR sequences
+> - **Proxy generation only** – no creative grading controls expected
+> - Image sequence handling: one folder = one job
+> - Tested with 12K resolution (12288×6144) 16-bit float RGBA sequences
+>
+> This support is limited to Resolve-based proxy generation workflows.
+> OpenEXR is included here for completeness, but it is NOT a camera RAW format.

 ### Resolve Edition Differences